dknight212/dknight212.github.io/_posts/2021-02-06-porting-from-wix-to-jekyll-how-to.md

 title:  Porting from Wix to Jekyll - how-to
 ---

-I've moved my blog posts from a paid Wix site to Github, using Github Pages and the [Jekyll](https://jekyllrb.com/) website/blog engine.
+I've moved my blog posts from a paid Wix site to GitHub, using GitHub Pages and the [Jekyll](https://jekyllrb.com/) website/blog engine.
 This enables me to write posts in [Markdown](https://www.ultraedit.com/company/blog/community/what-is-markdown-why-use-it.html) and integrate with my [Obsidian](https://obsidian.md/) vault (I'll write about that another day).

 There were several reasons why I moved this blog:
-  - cost - why pay for Wix when Github Pages are free?
+  - cost - why pay for Wix when GitHub Pages are free?
   - annoyance with Wix 1 - I don't like organisations that repeatedly email with (the same) "time-limited" offers
   - annoyance with Wix 2 - it was really overkill for what I wanted
   - annoyance with Wix 3 - I didn't want to get locked into a proprietary system